+As of December 31, 2020, the Company's Marketable securities (U.S. treasury bonds) in the amount of \$18,386,160 were carried at fair value in accordance with Level 1 as described above.
+The Company had no financial assets or liabilities as of December 31, 2021 that required valuation in accordance with the Levels described above.
 The Company recognizes transfers between levels of the fair value hierarchy as of the end of the reporting period.
-There were no transfers within the hierarchy during the years ended December 31, 2020 and 2019.
+There were no transfers within the hierarchy during the years ended December 31, 2021 and 2020.
 The carrying amount of the Company's receivables and payables approximate their fair value due to their maturity.